Score Attack: A Lower Bound Technique for Optimal Differentially Private Learning: The High-dimensional Sparse GLMs

 for constants $0 < \alpha < \gamma$.
 Let $\bm w_1, \bm w_2, \cdots, \bm w_s$ be the noise vectors added to $\bth^t - \eta^0\nabla \L_n(\bth^t; \bm Z)$ when the support of $\bth^{t+1}$ is iteratively selected, $S^{t+1}$ be the support of $\bth^{t+1}$, and $\widetilde {\bm w}$ be the noise vector added to the selected $s$-sparse vector.
 Then, for $\eta_0 = {2}/{3\gamma}$, there exists an absolute constant $c_0$ so that, choosing $s \geq c_0(\gamma/\alpha)^2 s^*$ guarantees

 where $0 < \rho < 1$ is an absolute constant, and $C_\gamma > 0$ is a constant depending on $\gamma$. \end{proposition} Proposition \ref{prop: noisy iterative hard theresholding convergence} is proved in Section \ref{sec: proof of prop: noisy iterative hard thresholding convergence}.
 While conditions \eqref{eq: rsc general} and \eqref{eq: rsm general} are similar to the ordinary strong convexity and smoothness conditions in appearance, they are in fact much weaker because $\hat\bth$, $\bth^t$ are both $s$-sparse.
+At a high level, Proposition \ref{prop: noisy iterative hard theresholding convergence} implies that, over consecutive iterations of the NoisyIHT algorithm, the sub-optimality reduces by a constant, multiplicative factor, up to a Laplace noise term due to differential privacy.
+It is also natural that the magnitude of noise term scales with the variance of Laplace noise, which itself depends on the differential privacy parameters.

 In the next section, we apply the iterative hard thresholding algorithm to the GLM likelihood function and obtain its rate of convergence to the truth $\bbeta^*$.